Wallet support for setup, recovery, troubleshooting, and self-custody decisions before you connect, update, restore, or sign.

 Compare other hardware wallets and beginner self-custody help pages before deciding.

-Whether you choose Ledger or Trezor, avoid marketplace listings, suspicious discounts, search ads that imitate wallet brands, and sellers you cannot verify.
-Hardware wallets should be purchased from official wallet sites or verified official channels to reduce counterfeit device, tampering, and phishing risk.
+Whether you choose Ledger or Trezor, avoid copied installers, suspicious discounts, search ads that imitate wallet brands, unofficial firmware downloads, and sellers you cannot verify.
+Hardware wallet setup and update guidance should come from official wallet sources, and no support path should ask for recovery words.

 FAQ